-Covering a range of technologies, business intelligence (BI) loosely refers to applications that transform data into meaningful information that helps businesses make better decisions.
+Covering a range of technologies, business intelligence (BI) loosely refers to tools that retrieve, analyze, and transform data into meaningful information that helps businesses make more intelligent decisions.
 In contrast to competitive intelligence, business intelligence software pulls from internal data that the business produces, rather than from outside sources.

 The term business intelligence started being used sometime around the late 1950s, and grew from a set of technologies called decision support systems.
 It’s fitting to consider business intelligence in relation to decision support systems, because that’s exactly what business intelligence does: it helps businesses gain a competitive edge by supporting and improving their decisions with relevant, insightful information.